 These side effects are typically temporary.
-If they persist, they can be treatable.
+If they persist, they can be treated.
 Be sure to follow your doctor’s instructions for care after the biopsy.
 This will greatly reduce your chance of infection.

 Complications from a biopsy are rare.
 The benefits of having your potentially cancerous lump inspected far outweigh the risks from the procedure.

-The quicker breast cancer is detected, the faster treatment can begin.
-This will greatly improve your overall outlook and survival.
+The sooner breast cancer is detected, the faster that treatment can begin.
+This will greatly improve your overall outlook.

 Before your breast biopsy, tell your doctor about any allergies you may have, especially any history of allergic reactions to anesthesia.
-Also, tell your doctor about any medications you may be taking, including over-the-counter drugs such as aspirin (which may cause your blood to thin) or supplements.
+Also tell your doctor about any medications you may be taking, including over-the-counter drugs, like aspirin (which may cause your blood to thin) or supplements.

-If your doctor recommends an MRI scan, tell them about any electronic devices implanted in your body, such as a pacemaker.
+If your doctor recommends an MRI, tell them about any electronic devices implanted in your body, like a pacemaker.
 Also, tell your doctor if you’re pregnant or concerned you may be pregnant.

 Consider wearing a bra to your appointment.
 You may be given a cold pack after the procedure to help with pain and inflammation.
 Your bra will help keep the cold pack in place.